Leverage Trading Liquidation Explanation And How To Avoid It

 - Trade only one market – If you are a beginner trader I would recommend only trading on the market at the time to avoid confusion between your positions.
 It’s easier than you think to lose control over one or more positions if you have an account full of open positions in several markets.
 Focus on one market and do it well!

 - Always use isolated margin – This is a big one.
 To avoid liquidating your whole account in any single trade I would recommend always using an isolated margin.
 Isolated margin means that you isolate the margin capital you used for one position only.
 This margin can not be used for other open positions and it will also disable your account from using more margin if one position goes heads south.
-To summarize, with an isolated margin you will only lose the margin you put up for one particular position.
+The difference between cross margin vs isolated margin is whether the margin is shared or or contained between positions.

 - Avoid markets that gap up or down – It’s much more likely to lose your money if you trade an underlying asset that is closed during the weekends and opens with a gap up or gaps down on Monday morning.
 This way you can’t control your risk at all and you can only pray that the market is nice to you.
 Don’t leave your trades open over the weekend.